-Mathematics classrooms are places where students:
+Mathematics classrooms should be places where students:

-Develop an inquiry relationship with mathematics, approaching maths with curiosity, courage, confidence & intuition.
+Develop an inquiry relationship with mathematics, approaching math with curiosity, courage, confidence & intuition.

 Talk to each other and the teachers about ideas - Why did I choose this method?
 Does it work with other cases?
 How is the method similar or different to methods other people used?